2018 Melbourne Cup

 The 2018 Melbourne Cup (known commercially as 2018 Lexus Melbourne Cup) was the 158th running of the Melbourne Cup, a prestigious Australian Thoroughbred horse race.
 The race was run over 3200 m on 6 November 2018 at Flemington Racecourse in Melbourne.

 Lexus commenced a five-year naming rights sponsorship deal, taking over from Emirates.
 It was the last Melbourne Cup broadcast by the Seven Network before Network Ten takes over in 2019.

 The race was won by Cross Counter, ridden by Kerrin McEvoy and trained by Charlie Appleby.

 Field

-Fatalities
+Fatality

 Irish colt The CliffsofMoher was euthanised after he suffered a fractured right shoulder.